Mentorship Programs

 6. Measure and report on program success

-As your mentorship program progresses, tracking the performance and impact of the program is key to understanding its overall success.
+As your corporate mentoring program progresses, tracking the performance and impact of the program is key to understanding its overall success.
 This can be done by tracking changes in sign-ups, goal achievements, and goal-related business.

 It’s also helpful to collect feedback from participants so that you can understand their experience and implement necessary improvements if needed.

-At Together, we've seen a lot of successful mentorship programs.
+At Together, we've seen a lot of successful mentorship programs in the workplace.
 Let’s look at just three examples worth learning from.

 Quickly training new engineers

 Cruise Automation is developing self-driving vehicles and has a team of engineers that need to stay on the cutting edge of technology.
-A key part of making this work in their organization is mentorship.
+A key part of making this work in their organization is their employee mentoring program.
 Using Together, Cruise Automation is scaling its workplace mentoring program to include over 1,000 engineers.
 They first ran a pilot mentoring program and aimed to work with 200 engineers but exceeded expectations and recruited nearly 300 for the workplace mentoring program.

 Cruse Automation's mentorship program